danielrdowns/Website/_pages/projects.md

 title: "Projects"

 feature_row:
-  - image_path: website photo darkmode 2020 05 27a.png
+  - image_path: /assets/images/website photo darkmode 2020 05 27a.png
     alt: "customizable"
     title: "danielrdowns.com"
     excerpt: "The website 'danielrdowns.com' is the personal website of Dan Downs.
 You're on it."